-For the eight million Australians who experience an anxiety disorder, it can have huge impacts on their physical health, work, relationships and emotional wellbeing.
-The good news is that treatment for anxiety is available and accessible.
-With appropriate treatment, there is hope for a life free of anxiety.
+For the eight million Australians who experience an anxiety disorder, it can have a huge impact on their physical health, work, relationships and emotional well-being.
+The good news is that anxiety disorder treatments are available and highly accessible.

-- Seeking treatment for anxiety disorder for yourself or a loved one;
+- Seeking anxiety disorder treatments for yourself or a loved one.

-- Wanting to learn more about treatment for anxiety disorders;
+- Wanting to learn more about therapies for anxiety.

-- Learning more about Cognitive Behavioural Therapy, medication or residential rehabs as a treatment option.
+- Learning more about Cognitive Behavioural Therapy, medication or residential rehabs as a treatment to anxiety.

-Treatment for anxiety can be daunting, especially if you have not previously sought help for a mental health condition.
-But there are many great reasons why you should seek appropriate and timely treatment for anxiety disorders.
+Seeking out therapies for anxiety can be daunting, especially if you haven’t previously sought help for a mental health condition.
+But there are many great reasons why you should seek appropriate and timely anxiety disorder treatment

 It may be time to seek treatment for anxiety if you: